This list of snack and meal ideas will help you fuel and recover properly so you can see the most gains from your workout!

 Oats and bananas are two easy-to-digest carb-rich foods [Check out this recipe for Banana Walnut Chia Oat Cups].
 Just 1 cup of oats contains approximately 32 grams of carbs and 1 medium-sized banana contains 27 grams of carbs.
 Milk and peanut butter both have a mixture of protein and fat–one serving of peanut butter (2 tablespoons) contains 8 grams of protein and one cup of milk has about 7-8 grams of protein.
 Hot oatmeal is a great pre-workout breakfast in the winter, while overnight oats are fantastic for warmer weather.

 If you’re focused on strength training workouts, a high-protein meal before your workout will help to improve muscle recovery and increase lean body mass.

 Eggs are a great source of protein, and every large egg has 6 grams.
 A Egg and Mushroom Breakfast Burrito has a good combination of healthy carbs from the mushrooms and spinach, protein from the eggs and fat from the cheese.
 This hearty breakfast is a well-balanced serving of carbs, protein and healthy fats to provide long lasting energy.

 If you don’t eat a meal before a workout, aim to consume a snack containing easy-to-digest carbohydrates, such as a piece of fruit or a Greek yogurt within 45–60 minutes prior to your workout.
 Here are some of the best foods to include in a pre-workout meal.

-If you only have an hour before your workout and want to put some “gas in the tank”, reach for an easy to digest snack, such as:
+If you only have an hour or even 30 minutes before a workout to put some “gas in the tank”, reach for an easy to digest carb-rich snack, such as

 - Crunchy Roasted Chickpeas